finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Use 2-fingers AND press and hold to move and rotate Stacks

 ## Active Sprint
+- Add error message if imported card is wrong type
+- Type in dice number
 - Bug-Fix: Sometimes cards do not go onto top of deck
 - Game-Play: Stack Buttons scale with Zoom
 - Accessibility: Button Tooltips OnMouseHover